Amok (Atoms for Peace album)

-Amok is the debut album by the supergroup Atoms for Peace, released on February 25, 2013 by XL Recordings.
-It features Radiohead singer Thom Yorke (vocals, keyboards, programming and guitars), Radiohead producer Nigel Godrich (production and programming), Red Hot Chili Peppers bassist Flea, drummer Joey Waronker and percussionist Mauro Refosco.
+Amok is the only album by the rock band Atoms for Peace, released on February 25, 2013, by XL Recordings.
+It features the Radiohead singer Thom Yorke (vocals, keyboards, programming and guitars), the Radiohead producer Nigel Godrich (production and programming), the Red Hot Chili Peppers bassist Flea, the drummer Joey Waronker and the percussionist Mauro Refosco.
 It combines electronic and live instrumentation.

 Yorke formed Atoms for Peace in 2009 to perform songs from his first solo album, The Eraser (2006).
-After the tour ended, the band spent three days jamming and recording original material in a Los Angeles studio.
+After the tour ended, the band spent three days jamming and recording in Los Angeles.
 Yorke and Godrich edited and arranged the recordings over two years, combining them with Yorke's electronic music.

-Four Amok singles were released: "Default", "Ingenue", "Judge, Jury and Executioner" and "Before Your Very Eyes", with music videos for "Ingenue" and "Before Your Very Eyes".
-The album received generally favourable reviews, though some critics found it too similar to Yorke's solo work.
-It reached the top ten in several countries, including the UK, US, and Japan.
+Four singles were released: "Default", "Ingenue", "Judge, Jury and Executioner" and "Before Your Very Eyes", with music videos for "Ingenue" and "Before Your Very Eyes".
+Amok reached the top ten in several countries, including the UK, US and Japan.
+It received generally favourable reviews, though some critics found it too similar to Yorke's solo work.
 It was followed by an international tour.

 Background and recording

-Thom Yorke formed Atoms for Peace in 2009 to perform songs from his first solo album, The Eraser (2006).
-After the tour ended in 2010, the band spent three days jamming and recording original material in a Los Angeles studio.
-The members bonded over a shared love of afrobeat, such as the music of Fela Kuti.
+The Radiohead songwriter Thom Yorke formed Atoms for Peace in 2009 to perform songs from his first solo album, The Eraser (2006).
+The band comprises Yorke, the Radiohead producer Nigel Godrich, the bassist Flea of the Red Hot Chili Peppers, the drummer Joey Waronker and the percussionist Mauro Refosco.
+After the tour ended in 2010, they spent three days jamming and recording original material in a Los Angeles studio.
+They bonded over a shared love of afrobeat, such as the music of Fela Kuti.

 Describing his role in the sessions as "conducting", Yorke would show the band electronic music he had created and they would recreate it with live instruments.
 He said: "The music I do on my laptop is so angular.
 When you get people to play like that, it's so peculiar ...
 One of the things we were most excited about was ending up with a record where you weren't quite sure where the human starts and the machine ends."
-Yorke and producer Nigel Godrich edited and arranged the recordings over two years, combining them with Yorke's electronic music.
+Yorke and Godrich edited and arranged the recordings over two years, combining them with Yorke's electronic music.